dzekelid/keys/_listings/aws-api-gateway/apikeys-mode-import-amp;format-csv-amp;failonwarnings-false-post.md

 ---
 swagger: "2.0"
 info:
-  title: AWS API Gateway API
+  title: AWS API Gateway API Imports One Or More API Keys
   version: 1.0.0
+  description: Imports one or more API keys.
 schemes:
 - http
 produces: